Codex

 • Gitignored sync -- Runs on the host filesystem with absolute paths, works without the bind mount.

 • Orphan detection -- The git watcher scans external directories recursively, filtering by .git gitdir pointers.
-If Codex deletes a worktree, Coast auto-unassigns the instance.
+If Codex deletes a worktree, Coasts auto-unassigns the instance.

 Example